marcinjahn/technology-notebook/src/docs/computers/security/cryptography/basic-terms.md

 TPM does not generate or consume X.509 certificates.
 It can store them though.
 There are some certification processes within TPM:

-- TPM vendor and platform manufacturer may provision TPM with **Endorsment Keys** (EKs) and corresponding certificates before shipping to the end user. the certificates assert respectively that the TPM is produced by the vendor and included by the manufacturer in their platform.
+- TPM vendor and platform manufacturer may provision TPM with **Endorsement Keys** (EKs) and corresponding certificates before shipping to the end user. the certificates assert respectively that the TPM is produced by the vendor and included by the manufacturer in their platform.
 They are in X.509 format.